For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Planning three meals a day for seven days a week can seem like a huge task if you've never done meal prep before.
 Starting small and prepping one meal a day for yourself is the way to go.

 Lunch is probably the best one to start with as you're most likely to eat it at uni.
-Even though uni canteens and cafes are generally cheaper than Pret, you still end up spending around a fiver every day.
-May we remind you of our bean salad recipe that costs 40p per serving?
+Even though uni canteens and cafes are generally cheaper than Pret, you could still end up spending around a fiver every day.
+May we remind you of our bean salad recipe that costs around 45p per serving?

 You can make a different dish for every lunchtime the night before.
 However, we'd suggest you either make enough of what you had for dinner to use for lunch the next day, or make a really big portion to last you a few days.
 Then feel free to add in breakfast, dinner and snacks as you go along.